 After secondary sexual attraction is developed, demisexuals are not only aroused by personality traits.
 They also may or may not experience arousal or desire based on the physical traits of the persons they already experience secondary sexual attraction towards.[15][16]

 A common misconception is that demisexual individuals cannot engage in casual sex.[17]
-It is important to note that being demisexual refers to how an individual experiences sexual attraction; it does not describe a choice or an action, but describes a feeling instead.[3][18]
-While it is common for demisexuals to not desire sex without feeling sexually attracted to the other person, it is not a rule individuals have to follow to be considered demisexual.
-Demisexuals can choose to engage in casual sex even without experiencing sexual attraction towards their sexual partner.[19]
+Demisexuality refers to how an individual experiences sexual attraction; it does not describe a choice or an action, but describes a feeling instead.[4][18]
+While it is common for demisexuals to not desire sex without feeling sexually attracted to the other person, this is not required to be considered demisexual.
+Many demisexuals may choose to engage in casual sex even without experiencing sexual attraction towards their sexual partner.[19]

-Demisexuals, gray-asexual and asexual individuals (commonly referred to as aces) often use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.
-Nonetheless, these terms can be used by anyone, regardless if they are asexual or not.[23]
+Demisexual, gray-asexual and asexual individuals (all included under the "ace umbrella") often use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.[1]
+Nonetheless, these terms can be used by anyone, regardless of if they are asexual spectrum or not.[22]

 These terms are generally used to refer to someone's opinion about engaging in sexual activities themself.
 However, they might also be used to describe how they feel reading, watching, hearing about, or imagining these activities.
 The term -repulsed in particular is often used to refer to one's feelings about engaging in sexual activities or being around them.
 One's feelings can vary depending on the situation or other factors such as identity, societal context, common social understanding or intent of actions, and/or comfort level with another individual.
-For example, someone who is aegosexual may enjoy thinking about sexual activities involving others, but if they imagined being personally involved in those activities, they may feel sex-repulsed.[27][28][29]
+For example, someone who is aegosexual may enjoy thinking about sexual activities involving others but may feel repulsed upon the thought of personally participating in such activities.[26][27]